Shahana Sheikh

 Current Research Projects

-My main research interests include political behavior and party-voter linkages, with a regional focus on South Asia.
-My current research agenda is centered on party strategy, campaigns, and political participation.
+My main research interests include political parties, political behavior, and party-voter linkages, with a regional focus on South Asia.
+My current and future research agenda is centered on how party strategy, campaigns, and political participation in developing democracies are shaped by significant transformations associated with development—especially, shifts in media and communication technology, urbanization, and environmental degradation.

-Party Campaigns in the Digital Age: Theory & Evidence from India
+Party Campaigns in the Digital Age: Theory and Evidence from India

 Crowds as Content: Party Campaign Strategy in the Digital Age